biojava/biojava.github.io/_wikis/BioJava:Download_4.0.0.md

 --------------

-Since we renamed all package names to be consistent across the whole project, there will be import errors when upgrading to the latest version of the jars.
+Since we renamed all package names to be consistent across the whole project, there will be import errors when upgrading to this version.
 These can automatically get resolved by IDEs such as Eclipse or IntelliJ by selecting the **Optimize Import** menu item.

 The changed namespaces are: